 Applicants must also have "Qualifying Income” below £13,500 per annum.
 While this is the upper income limit for support from the Society, we have experienced a considerable increase in applications for assistance and so preference will be given to applicants with lower incomes.
 The Society has in the past applied a lower level of income for new applicants to the Society to avoid generating unrealistic expectations (and we may do so again the future) but for the time being this is no longer being applied.

 The Society calculates "Qualifying Income" as follows:

 Include (after tax, if deducted):-

 This methodology is applied to both new applicants and existing beneficiaries, to establish their on-going qualification for assistance from the Society.
-It may, or may not, provide answers identical to income calculations used by other charities or agencies.
+It has been developed by the Society's Trustees and so it may well be different form the calculations used by other charities or agencies.

-Please note that the Society is unlikely to admit any applicant, or continue to support any beneficiary, who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless their trustee is willing to provide written assurance that charitable payments made by the Society will be disregarded in their calculations.
-The Society's payments are considerd to be made for the personal benefit of the beneficiary, not for her creditors.
+Please note that in addition to the above criteria, the Society is unlikely to admit any applicant (or continue to support any beneficiary) who is subject to any bankruptcy / sequestration / voluntary agreement arrangements unless the person administering the process provides a written assurance that charitable payments made by the Society will be disregarded in their calculations.
+This is because the Society intends it's payments to be made for the personal benefit of the beneficiary, not for her creditors.